Mount Ararat Climb - Turkey's Fabled Mountain

 - Far-reaching views across Armenia from the summit of Ararat

-- A remote summit but relatively easy trekking
+- A challenging and remote summit with technically easy climbing

 - Exploring Istanbul and especially the stunning blue mosque